hyperparabolic/hyperparabolic.github.io/content/post/now-with-comments.md

   - blog.decent.id
 ---

-I've wanted comments here for a second, but this is a static site (GitHub pages) and I've always had some dealbreaker turnoff with every embeddable option I've looked into.
+I've wanted comments here for a second, but this is a static site (GitHub pages) and I've always had some deal breaker turnoff with every embeddable option I've looked into.
 I saw [giscus](https://giscus.app) recently and thought it looks pretty nice.

 <!--more-->